ToreWentzel-Larsen/crossrun/README.md

 Joint distribution of number of crossings and longest run.
+In addition to files for the planned R package crossrun, the following R workspaces are included here: crsymm, joint distributions for the symmetric case, and cr.6,cr.7, cr.8 and cr.9 with joint distributions for success probabilities 0.6, 0.7, 0.8 and 0.9, respectively.
+These joint probabilities are made with functions crossrunsymm and crossrunbin, up to sample size 100.